Marielle Franco: Legacy

 A digital art workshop was held in Nairobi, Kenya titled "Portraits of Marielle: Creating Bridges between Kenya and Brazil" with young Kenyan artists participating, and the artworks were displayed at the Maré Museum in Rio de Janeiro on 10 November 2018.

 Amnesty International included Franco's name in its campaign for those who wrote for human rights and lost their lives, while an update was made and an online tribute listed Franco among over 400 human rights advocates for women by the Association for Women's Rights in Development.

 A docu-series titled Marielle – O Documentário was released by Globoplay on 13 March 2020.

 Version 19 of antiX, a Linux distribution based on Debian Stable, is named after Marielle Franco.

 Personal life

-Franco identified as bisexual.
-In 2017, she moved to the Rio de Janeiro neighbourhood of Tijuca with her partner, Monica Tereza Benicio, and her 18-year-old daughter, Luyara Santos.
+Franco was bisexual.
+In 2017, she moved to the Rio de Janeiro neighbourhood of Tijuca with her partner, Monica Tereza Benicio, and her (Franco's) 18-year-old daughter, Luyara Santos.
 Marielle and Monica had met during a trip with friends when they were 18 and 24 years old, respectively.
 They had been dating for 13 years, although the relationship had often been interrupted due to the non-acceptance of their families and friends.
 During the interruptions, Monica had relationships with other women and men and Marielle with other men.
 Franco and Benicio had been planning to marry in September 2018.